 The ONS treatment of the APF was changed between our forecasts in March and December 2014, which means our earlier forecasts are not directly comparable with those since the change.
 Originally its effects were excluded completely, in line with the approach at the time of excluding the effects of things judged to be related to the financial crisis.
 It is now included, because only the effects of the public sector banks (e.g. the Royal Bank of Scotland) are excluded from the headline public sector finances statistics.

 ‘Ready reckoners’ show how our fiscal forecasts could be affected by changes in selected economic determinants.
 They are stylised quantifications that reflect the typical impact of changes in economic variables on receipts and spending.
-These estimates are specific to our March 2022 forecast and we would expect them to become outdated over time, as the economy and public finances, and the policy setting, continue to evolve.
+These estimates are specific to our March 2024 forecast and we would expect them to become outdated over time as the economy, public finances and policy environment continue to evolve.
 They are subject to uncertainty because they are based on models that draw on historical relationships or simulations of policy settings.
 More information can be found in the ‘ready reckoners’ spreadsheet available on our Data page.

-• a 1 percentage point increase in gilt rates in the base year (2022-23) increases debt interest payments by rising amounts over the forecast period, reaching £6.0 billion by the end of the forecast.
+a 1 percentage point increase in gilt rates in 2024-25 (which persists in each subsequent year of the forecast) increases debt interest payments by rising amounts over the forecast period, reaching £9.6 billion by the end of the forecast.
 This increases steadily over time as the rate increase only affects new gilt issuance;

-• a 1 percentage point increase in short-term interest rates in the base year has a sizeable impact in the same year, with the impact declining slowly thereafter.
-Unlike the gilt rate effect, short rate changes are almost instant and affect the entire stock of relevant debt, which decreases in our forecast due to the unwinding of the APF;
+a 1 percentage point increase in short-term interest rates in each year of our forecast has a large impact in 2024-25 which declines slowly thereafter.
+Unlike the gilt rate effect, short-rate changes are almost instant and affect the entire stock of relevant debt, which decreases in our forecast due to the unwinding of the APF;

-• a 1 percentage point increase in RPI inflation in the base year has a sizeable impact in the same year as it instantly affects accrued payments on index-linked gilts, before increasing debt interest payments by rising amounts over the forecast period; and
+a 1 percentage point increase in RPI inflation in 2024-25 increases debt interest payments by £6.5 billion in the same year before and by rising amounts over the forecast period; and

-• a £10 billion increase in the central government net cash requirement in the base year has a relatively small impact on the forecast, pushing debt interest spending up by only £0.5 billion by the final year of the forecast.
-This small impact is due to low interest rates.
+a £10 billion increase in the central government net cash requirement in 2024-25 has a comparatively small impact on the forecast, pushing debt interest spending up by £1.8 billion by the final year.

 Debt interest: ready reckoners